blakegreendev/serverless-blog/source/_posts/AWS-DR.md

 date: 2018-08-02 13:30:50
 ---

-# AWS Disaster Recovery

 The term pilot light is often used to describe a DR scenario in which a minimal version of an environment is always running in the cloud.
 The idea of the pilot light is an analogy that comes from the gas heater.
 In a gas heater, a small flame that’s always on can quickly ignite the entire furnace to heat up a house.

 This scenario has a running EC2 instance running in US-West-2 while a preconfigured AMI is stopped in US-East-1.
 In the event of a failure, which in this case is initated by stopping the running instance, the instance in US-East-1 is automatically started and Route 53 redirects traffic to the failover instance.